 To find out about joining the Federation, visit our Membership section.

 The Federation has a Directory of members, which lists contact information for all member organisations, and is available to all members and subscribers.
 The online Directory features daily-updated data, searchable by area, size, organisation type, local authority and Google map.

 To find out more about the Federation's local practitioner groups and other networking opportunities, contact your local office through our contact us section.

 Find out more information about entering the Community Impact Awards, and previous winners.

 Each local area has a committee as well as various practitioner groups for a range of housing specialisms including, among others, development, finance, neighbourhood management, communications and board members.
 To find out more about groups in your area, please contact your local office.

 We have a board of 12.
 We recruit for vacancies each year to the board and specify the key skills, competencies and diversity needed each year.
-Please see our website for recruitment details or contact Stephen Bull.
+Please see our website for recruitment details or contact Simon Charlick.
 Find out more about the Federation governance structure and how to get involved.